 Where to Stay in Paris

-- Hotel Dress Code & Spa, a highly reviewed centrally located 4 star hotel right a few hundred yards from the opera house
+- Hôtel Dress Code, a highly reviewed 4-star hotel just a few hundred metres from the Opéra Garnier

-- Hôtel Eiffel Turenne, a well rated 3* hotel within a ten minute walk of the Eiffel Tower
+- Hôtel Eiffel Turenne, a well-rated 3-star hotel within a ten-minute walk of the Eiffel Tower

-- Ateliers de Montmartre, an apartment in Montmartre with views of the Sacre Coeur
+- Ateliers de Montmartre, an apartment in Montmartre with views of the Sacré-Cœur

-- The People – Paris Marais, a well-reviewed hostel in the Marais, one of our favourite parts of Paris to stay
+- The People – Paris Marais, a well-reviewed hostel in Le Marais, one of our favourite parts of Paris to stay

 Safety in Paris

-We’ve not had any problems in Paris, although there are a few scams to be aware of – check our guide to avoiding common Paris scams so you are prepared in advance.
+We’ve never had any problems in Paris, though there are a few common scams to watch out for.
+Read our guide to avoiding Paris scams before you go.

 Power in Paris

-See more on travel adapters and how to choose one for your trip in our guide to the best travel adapters.
+For more on choosing the right adapter, see our guide to the best travel adapters.

 Currency in Paris

-Paris is part of the Eurozone, so the currency is the Euro.
-You can get these from ATM’s, banks and currency exchanges, although credit cards are of course widely accepted.
+Paris uses the Euro.
+You can get Euros from ATMs, banks, and currency exchanges.
+Credit cards are widely accepted.

 Internet Access in Paris

-For more options on getting online when travelling, check out our guide to getting online when travelling to help you figure out the best options.
-We also have a guide to picking the best travel router, which can help you extend a weak WiFi network and share it across multiple devices.
+For more, see our guide to getting online when travelling.
+We also have a guide to picking the best travel router, which can be handy for extending a weak hotel WiFi signal across multiple devices.

 Drinking Water in Paris

-We love our Klean Kanteen water bottles for travel as they are lightweight, easy to clean and the company is a certified B-Corp.
+Tap water is safe to drink unless otherwise posted.
+We usually travel with a reusable water bottle.
+We love our Klean Kanteen bottles for travel because they’re lightweight, easy to clean, and the company is a certified B Corp.

 Walking Tours of Paris